Journal of Cognitive Engineering and Decision Making Information for Authors

 Authors will be asked to identify at least three keywords which should identify their target domain, method and other research descriptions to help identify the most appropriate reviewers.

 At the editor's discretion, a limited number of color figures can be published when color is necessary to convey meaning that would be lost were the images to be reproduced in black and white.
-Charges may apply; to inquire about publishing color images in your submission, contact the HFES Publication Manager Kate Jacobson (312-673-5462).
+Charges may apply; to inquire about publishing color images in your submission, contact the HFES Publication Manager Katie Levin or by phone (202)367-1271

 Permissions